June 26th-July 9th 2020

-Tea ceremonies, shrines, temples, zen parks, festivals, sumo wrestlers, hot spring baths, culinary delights, and more will be littered throughout your two weeks of Japanese immersion. *Scroll down for more details on each activity and excursion.
+Tea ceremonies, shrines, temples, castles, zen parks, festivals, sumo wrestlers, hot spring baths, culinary delights, and more will be littered throughout your two weeks of Japanese immersion. *Scroll down for more details on each activity and excursion.

 Who is this tour suitable for?

 This is a tour for adventurous beginner or experienced travelers who like to experience their destinations as the locals do.
 Local transportation is used to explore many neighborhoods and city surrounds.
 It is common to walk a couple of kilometers daily getting to and from stations and exploring city highlights.

 Those new to travel who enjoy new and authentic experiences but would find it difficult to go to a country with such language, and culture differences will feel at home and taken care of.
 Bobby will navigate all the communications and directions so you can sit back and enjoy the experience.
 More experienced travelers will enjoy the flexibility of our city explorations as we choose destinations and activities that fit each individual group.

 No yoga experience is necessary.
 This is a Zen themed pilgrimage that provides ample opportunity to discover and immerse oneself in the spiritual traditions of Japan.
 Meditation techniques and contemplation topics that resonate with daily activities and destinations are provided.
 Morning park yoga is available when weather and travel plans allow.
 Meditation pauses are provided as we visit shrines, temples and scenic areas that inspire.
 Feel free to take part in as much, or as little, as you feel inclined to do so in this aspect of the trip.